davidewatson/slipway/README.md

 > A slipway is a large platform that slopes down into the sea, from which boats are put into the water.

 Slipway is a k8s operator which mirrors container images between registries.
-Users interact with the service by deploying k8s reources describing the containers which should be mirrored, and the operator observes changes to these resources and takes action.
+Users interact with the service by deploying k8s resources describing the containers which should be mirrored, and the operator observes changes to these resources and takes action.